The open source movement means there's now more top quality, legit free software floating around the web than ever.

 Draw: A design program, especially useful for flowcharts.

 Combined, they make for a powerful suite of programs.
-As an added extra, it includes support for Microsoft's "docx" standard, which most free office software isn't compatible with.
+It also works with Microsoft's "docx" standard, which most free office software isn't compatible with.

 Based on OpenOffice's source code and similar to LibreOffice, OxygenOffice adds a wealth of templates, clip art and photos.
 In fact, over 3,400 graphics are included, and you also get 90 new fonts and a more detailed help guide.
 For some people, these extra features will seem like unnecessary bloat, but if you'll use them, it's well worth considering.